Siege of Latakia (2011): Escalation

-Avaaz, the international human rights group, said it could name nine confirmed killed on 16 August in Latakia.
+Avaaz, an international activist and human rights group, said it could name nine confirmed killed on 16 August in Latakia.
 Residents reported that many people were being detained as they attempted to flee the city.
-They also said shabiha, plainclothes militiamen, were looting homes and shops in the al-Ramel neighbourhood, where the Palestinian refugee camp is located, as well as attempting to remove any sign of shooting.
+They also said shabiha, plainclothes pro-government militiamen, were looting homes and shops in the al-Ramel neighbourhood, where the Palestinian refugee camp is located, as well as attempting to remove any sign of shooting.
 One resident said he was afraid the neighbourhood would be completely destroyed.

-A Los Angeles Times source, claiming to be a doctor in Latakia reported on 18 August that the claims of opposition activists, including the use of warships to attack the city and the detention of hundreds of civilians in a sports stadium, were true.
+A Los Angeles Times source that claimed to be a doctor in Latakia reported on 18 August that the claims of opposition activists, including the use of warships to attack the city and the detention of hundreds of civilians in a sports stadium, were true.
 He claimed more than 50 people had died since 14 August in Latakia.
 Sunni and Palestinian residents of the city were targeted disproportionately, according to his account, and homes were being destroyed by shelling, gunfire, and bulldozers to flush people out into the open where many were rounded up and arrested.

-On 10 January 2012, video footage appeared to show a small crowd of pro-Government demonstrators in Latakia surrounding and climbing onto the white vehicles used by Arab League monitors, injuring 11 observers.
+On 10 January 2012, video footage appeared to show a small crowd of pro-government demonstrators in Latakia surrounding and climbing onto the white vehicles used by Arab League monitors that had been sent to Syria, injuring 11 observers.